ayasutomi/IRremote_Raspi_LIRC_GoogleHome/README.md

 ## TEST Receiver

     $ sudo mode2 -d /dev/lirc0
 Then press a TV remote control.
-It will print the date as below)
+It will print the date as below:

     space 8979
     pulse 4451
     space 588